What Do the Encoder Statuses Mean?

 - Plug your unit in and turn it on again.

-If this does not work, we recommend contacting your network administrator.
+If the encoder still shows offline after power cycling, connecting to a different network, and testing the other equipment, Resi recommends contacting your network administrator.
 If they are unable to resolve your issue, you can try reaching out to Resi support.

 Why Did My Encoder/Broadcast Stop During a Long Stream?